fax4ever/nlp-projects/sentence_splitter/README.md

 4. 🔬 Italian ELECTRA (Alternative Architecture):
   * `dbmdz/electra-base-italian-xxl-cased-discriminator`

-The project is managed using UV.
+The project is managed with `uv`.

-## Create the UV environment with Modules
+## Create the uv environment with modules

-On the root (sentence_splitter)
+From the project root (`sentence_splitter/`):
 ```shell
 uv sync --all-packages
 ```

-After this command a virtual environment will be created under `sentence_splitter/.venv` But the modules are not loaded into it without the option `--all-packages`!

-To test that the modules are present by the virtual environment:

-On the root (sentence_splitter)
+This creates a virtual environment under `sentence_splitter/.venv`.
+Use the `--all-packages` flag to install all subpackages into the shared environment.

+To verify the environment has the modules, run from the project root (`sentence_splitter/`):
 ```shell
 uv run main.py
 ```

-## Execute the tests

-Run the tests
+## Run tests
 ```shell
 uv run pytest
 ```